Distillery-Dev/ComfyUI-serverless/README.md

 ### What IS Working ✅
 - **DiscomfortPort nodes**: Individual nodes function correctly in ComfyUI workflows, supporting INPUT (data injection), OUTPUT (data extraction), and PASSTHRU (data propagation) modes.
 Ports handle type-agnostic data passing, with serialization/deserialization for outputs.
 - **Port discovery**: `discover_ports()` successfully analyzes workflows, identifies DiscomfortPorts, classifies their modes (INPUT/OUTPUT/PASSTHRU), infers data types from connections, and computes topological execution order.
-- **Nested ComfyUI management**: The `ComfyConnector` manages the nested ComfyUI instance appropriately.
+- **ComfyUI instance management**: The `ComfyConnector` manages the ComfyUI instance appropriately.
 - **Workflow stitching**: `stitch_workflows()` can merge multiple workflow JSONs by renumbering nodes/links, preserving connections, and enabling cross-workflow data flow via shared unique IDs.
 Most critically, it underscores the whole logic of pass-by-reference variables, which is working well.
 - **Basic testing**: Test nodes like DiscomfortTestRunner successfully execute workflows via `run_sequential()`, including data injection/extraction.
-Minimal workflows (e.g., test_server.json) and more complex ones (e.g., image extension and upscaling pipelines) complete with correct outputs.
+Minimal workflows (e.g., test_server.json) and more complex ones (e.g., image extension and upscaling pipelines, handling of 'ref' and 'val' variables) complete with correct outputs.

 ### What may NOT be Working ❌
-- **Unintuitive structure**: The module structure is unintuitive and must be better fleshed out, ideally by appending them all into a single Discomfort master class.
+- **Unintuitive structure**: The module structure is unintuitive and must be better fleshed out, ideally by subclassing them all into a single Discomfort class.
 - **Logging segregation**: Discomfort logs are currently interleaved with ComfyUI's terminal output, making debugging harder in verbose scenarios.
+- **Error handling**: The code is still too brittle.
+Errors, when they do occur, usually require a full restart.
+The error handling logic must be thoroughly reviewed and improved so that it fails gracefully.
 - **Memory leaks or mishandling on Context**: The WorkflowContext object is still in alpha stage and may not be deemed fully tested.
 There may be memory leaks, and there potentially are unaddressed scenarios to consider (ex: temp folder reaching maximum size on Linux machines).
 - **Large-scale scenarios**: Handling ultra-large models (e.g., GB-scale tensors) between orchestrator and nested server, multiple inputs/outputs per workflow, and disk fallback for memory-intensive cases need thorough testing.
 - **Edge cases**: Potential issues with async timing, namespace conflicts, or validation in complex graphs remain possible until comprehensive testing is complete.